 Some of these great outdoor restaurants even made our list of places where kids can play while you relax, the ultimate combination for happy dining as a family.
-Check websites or call before heading out to find out each individual restaurant's policies about reservations and other safety guidelines, and then enjoy the refreshing pleasures of a meal outside your own—or any!—four walls.
+Check websites or call before heading out to find out each individual restaurant's policies about reservations and enjoy the refreshing pleasures of a meal outside!

-Legal Harborside made our recent list of places to dine where kids can be entertained, too.
+Legal Harborside made our list of best places to dine where kids can be entertained, too.
 That’s because it’s one of the most scenic outdoor dining spots in town, with ample opportunities to watch boats cruise in and out of the harbor.
 Grab a seat on the patio or rooftop to soak up the rays.
 While reservations can be made ahead of time, outdoor seating cannot be reserved.
 Diners can request an outdoor table once they've arrived for their reservation, so try to plan your visit for a less busy time.

 2. Pier 6 — Charlestown

-Pier 6 serves up amazing waterfront views, too, as well as a nicely curated kids menu featuring grilled cheese, burgers, or salmon with the restaurant's delicious homemade chips.
-Ice cream sandwiches featuring cast iron-skillet-made chocolate chip cookies are a must for dessert.
+Pier 6 serves up amazing waterfront views, too, as well as a nicely curated kids' menu featuring grilled cheese, burgers, or pan seared chicken—all with the restaurant's delicious homemade chips.
+Cast iron-skillet-made chocolate chunk cookie with vanilla ice cream is a must for dessert.
 While reservations are accepted, patio seating is on a first-come, first-serve basis.

 3. Picco — South End

-There’s plenty for kids to like at Picco (seriously, do you know any kids who don’t like pizza and ice cream?), but this place is really a treat for the adults, with a nice selection of beer, wine, gourmet pizzas and desserts.
-The “Adult” Ice Cream Soda, with raspberry Belgian Lambic poured over vanilla ice cream, is reason enough to visit Picco.
+There’s plenty for kids to like at Picco (seriously, are there any kids who don’t like pizza and ice cream?), but this place is really a treat for the adults, with a nice selection of beer, wine, gourmet pizzas, and desserts.
+The “Adult” Ice Cream Soda, with raspberry Belgian Lambic, poured over vanilla ice cream, is reason enough to visit Picco.
 Their small patio is open for walk-in service only.
 Keep tabs on this restaurant, as they also plan to open up more outdoor dining when the summer weather heats up.

-The sports bar has a lengthy row of outdoor tables under shade, and plenty of kid-friendly food, from cheeseburger egg rolls to tacos, to trusty popcorn chicken and quesadillas.
+The sports bar has a long row of tables for outdoor dining in the shade.
+There's plenty of kid-friendly food, from cheeseburger egg rolls to tacos, to trusty popcorn chicken and quesadillas.
 Parents love the Maine lobster street tacos and the selection of salads, sandwiches, and bowls.
 Don't forget the churros for dessert.

 Kids can watch the boats go in and out of Boston Harbor as they enjoy pasta and pizza at Venezia.